Navid200/xDrip/docs/Dexcom/G7_Troubleshooting.md

 6- Resolve "Deep Sleeping Errors," "Checking Auth Errors," or "Initializing Errors" on the Dex status page.
 - [Disable collection in xDrip](../Stop-xDrip.md).
-- If you use a pump or watch directly connecting to G7, temporarily disable them.
+- If you use a pump or watch that connects directly to G7, temporarily disable them.
 - Wait 15 minutes for G7 to enter rapid reconnect mode.
 - Delete any devices whose names start with DXCM, DX01, or DX02 from the list of connected or previously connected Bluetooth devices.
 - Re-enable the xDrip Dex Collector by selecting Dex as the hardware data source.
 - Go to the Dex status page, wait up to a minute for a pairing request, and approve it.

+7- Sensor Failed 7
+If this appears on the Dex Status Page:
+- Avoid  lying down on the sensor.
+- Relax the limb where the sensor is placed.
+- Stay hydrated.
+- It may take up to 3 hours for readings to return.

 <br/>